9 Real Estate Niches That Top Agents Specialize In For Massive Success

 You’ve probably already done this without thinking.

 Location-based niches are the most common.
 A real estate agent can focus on anything from a specific neighborhood to a single zip code, city, or county.
-This usually starts naturally — there are only so many places you can go, and there’s only a single state you’re licensed in (barring reciprocity).
+This usually starts naturally — there are only so many places you can go, and there’s only one state you’re licensed in (barring reciprocity).

 Specializing in a location means that all your marketing will be focused on prospects in this area.
 The focus means generating more effective leads and continually building on past contacts and successes.
 Further, your advice will be more relevant to your buyers and sellers — they will be more likely to have positive outcomes.